-The Last Man Standing is a fun football competition that friends and colleagues can organise between themselves.
-You can use the competition to raise money for good causes, or use it to take cash from your workmates who have a limited knowledge of football.
+The Last Man Standing is a football competition that friends and colleagues can organise between themselves.
+You can use the competition to raise money for good causes or use it to win cash from your workmates and family.
 It’s up to you; we don’t judge!

 HOW LAST MAN STANDING WORKS